Building Wealth

 If history is any guide, some players will falter along the way, and as a result will no longer be good investments.
 Management will have simply over promised and under delivered.

 An unlucky few will likely be hit with unprecedented natural disasters—including the ever-worsening pattern of hurricanes in the eastern US, tornados and floods in the middle of the country and firestorms in the west.
-Texas’ freeze and power crisis in winter 2021 almost certainly won’t be its last weather emergency.
-Nor will California’s scorching summer of 2020.
+Winter Storm Elliott exposed the weakness of aging power grids in many parts of the US.
+Texas’ freeze and power crisis in winter 2021 almost certainly won’t be that state’s last weather emergency.
+Nor will California’s scorching summer of last year.

 It’s a safe bet some management teams will commit errors that run up the cost of certain projects.
-The regulatory climate in some states will shift for the worse, with unscrupulous politicians bashing companies to win votes.
-And with inflation on the rise again, some will be hard pressed to control their costs for raw materials, labor and potentially even capital.
+Offshore wind, for example, is already seeing severe cost inflation that’s encouraging consolidation of ownership with the largest and best capitalized companies.
+Then there’s the culture war that’s now spread to a debate over energy policy, with utilities in some states in danger of getting caught in the middle and unscrupulous politicians bashing companies to win votes.
+And with inflation on the rise again, ability to control for raw materials, labor and debt is an increasing challenge.

 Rest assured, when this happens to a company we own, we’ll switch to stronger players.
 And that’s where a resource like Conrad’s Utility Investor is even more valuable than simply helping you to pick out the best buys.